pstolarz/w1-gpio-cl/README.md

 **Prerequisites**

 * Standard Linux kernel building toolset: `gcc`, GNU Make, `bc` etc.
+  For Debian family systems required packages may be installed by:

+      sudo apt-get install build-essential bc

 * Kernel headers and `kbuild` scripts corresponding to the target kernel.

+  Provided you are compiling the module for the host machine the required headers may be installed by (Debian family OSes):

+      sudo apt-get install linux-headers-KERNEL_RELEASE-all

+  where *KERNEL_RELEASE* specifies kernel release version of the host machine (`uname -r`).

+  There is also possible to indicate a target kernel source tree by setting `KERNEL_SRC` as the source tree directory for the project `Makefile` (see below).
+The source tree need to be prepared via proper configuration and `modules_prepare` as follows (launched from the kernel source tree directory):

+      make CONFIG_TARGET
+      make modules_prepare

+  where *CONFIG_TARGET* is a specific configuration target (e.g. `menuconfig`, `oldconfig` etc.)

-  There is also possible to indicate a target kernel source tree by setting `KERNEL_SRC` for the project `Makefile`.
-This is especially useful for the module cross-compilation, in which case there is also a need to set `ARCH` and `CROSS_COMPILE` to their proper values.
+  This approach is especially useful for the module cross-compilation, in which case there is also a need to set `ARCH` and `CROSS_COMPILE` to their proper values.

-**Pre-build configuration**

-By default the module is compiled to support up to 5 bus masters.
-This may be changed by setting `CONFIG_W1_MAST_MAX` for the project `Makefile`.
-For example:

-    CONFIG_W1_MAST_MAX=10 make

-will compile the driver with up to 10 bus masters support.

 **Compilation**

+General compilation command syntax is as follows (launched from the project directory):

-    make
+    [KERNEL_SRC=...]
+[ARCH=...]
+[CROSS_COMPILE=...]
+[CONFIG_W1_MAST_MAX=...] make

 The result is `w1-gpio-cl.ko` driver module located in the project directory.
+All compilation definitions (`KERNEL_SRC`, `ARCH`, ...) are optional, with the following meaning:

+* `KERNEL_SRC`: specifies kernel source tree directory (see above).

+* `ARCH`, `CROSS_COMPILE`: are used for module cross-compilation exactly as for the Linux kernel.

+* `CONFIG_W1_MAST_MAX`: by default the module is compiled to support up to 5 bus masters.
+This may be changed by setting this definition.

 **Loading**